home / writing

 What We’re Not Covering (But Is Also Important)

 This post talks about productivity tools and techniques which I feel will have the biggest impact for most users.
-I’m leaving out several foundational (but less productivity-focused) areas: hardware (keyboard layouts, system performance factors), operating system choices (FS architecture, process management, etc.), system admin and low-level configuration, and container tools (docker, podman).
+I’m leaving out several foundational (but less productivity-focused) areas: hardware (keyboard layouts, system performance factors), operating system choices (FS architecture, process management, etc.), system admin and low-level configuration, and container tools (e.g., Docker).

 The Shell